Emergency!: Station 51

 Los Angeles County Fire Station 127 was used to represent Station 51 in the series.

 Station 51 was represented by Los Angeles Fire Station 127, located at 2049 East 223rd Street [between Wilmington Avenue and Alameda Street, with the San Diego Freeway (I-405) visible in the background in wide shots] in Carson, California.

 At the time the series aired, the Los Angeles County Fire Department had no Station 51.
 It was the number of a station that had previously existed at the intersection of Arlington and Atlantic Avenues on the outskirts of Lynwood and Compton, and closed in the late 1960s when the area was annexed by Lynwood.
 Since 1994, the Los Angeles County Fire Department has had a Station 51 in a different location.
 In an homage to the show, the fire station on the grounds of Universal Studios was renumbered from Station 60 to Station 51, more than 20 years after the debut of Emergency!.
 The vehicles based at Station 60 were accordingly renumbered.
-This station is therefore home to an actual Engine 51 and Squad 51, as well as Patrol 51 and Quint 51 (a ladder truck with ground ladders, fire pump, water tank and hose).
+This station is therefore home to an actual Engine 51 and Squad 51, as well as Patrol 51 and Quint 51 (apparatus with five principal resources: a truck-mounted aerial ladder, ground ladders, fire pump, water tank, and hose).

 Station 127 was chosen by series co-creator Robert A. Cinader, and the station was eventually named in his honor (a plaque honoring Robert A. Cinader is now mounted on the station next to the office front door).
 Station 106 in Rolling Hills Estates, California, a similar design to 127, was initially the choice, but faced north (versus south), which would make it difficult to light properly.
 At the time of filming Station 127 housed Engine 127 and Truck 127 (a ladder truck), whereas the fictional Station 51 had a small rescue truck instead of a ladder truck.
 As of 2018, Station 127 now instead houses Quint 127 and Foam 127.

 When filming on location took place, Truck 127 was moved off-site and replaced with Universal's Squad 51, while Engine 127 was disguised as Engine 51.
 After Universal obtained a 1973 Ward LaFrance to use as Engine 51, both of Station 127's apparatus would be replaced by Universal's Engine 51 and Squad 51 for filming on location.
 Despite being "kicked out" of their own station for filming, Truck 127 still appeared in numerous episodes under its own callsign.
 The Carson location of Station 127 was directly referenced in one episode where a phone call was traced to a house "in Carson" that Engine 51 and Squad 51 eventually responded to.
 Interior scenes at Station 51 were filmed on sets at the studio, which accurately recreated the interior of Station 127.

 "KMG365", which is said by the crewmember acknowledging a call for a unit at Station 51, is a real FCC call sign used by Los Angeles County Fire Department assigned to Fire Station 98 in Bellflower, and it appears on the Station Patch for Station 127.